marexandre/marexandre.github.io/_posts/2015-01-01-a-bit-about-some-past.markdown

 <iframe src="//player.vimeo.com/video/50513026?title=0&amp;byline=0&amp;portrait=0" width="500" height="133" frameborder="0"></iframe>
 </div>

 This was my graduation project.
 I always loved or was interested in how things were made more then the actual completed thing.
 So that was my theme.
 Before starting with this project I did a lot of Motion Graphics with VFX, but somehow I was getting tiered of it.
-I kind of wanted to make something that looks like it's using VFX but when you finish watching it you kind of realize that there is no VFX.
+I kind of wanted to make something that looks like it's using VFX but when you finish watching it you kind of realize that there is almost no VFX.
 ![Workflow](/assets/a-bit-about-the-past/workflow-table.jpg)
 This photo was taken while rehearsal.
 The truth is that this was an one shot video, but when watching it on the screen it kind of seems that those three people are in deferent places, but in reality they are just working on one big table at the same time, and that is the secret for not using VFX.
 We probably did like 8 or 9 takes to get it right.
 Here are some photos from the that day:
 ![Workflow backs tage](/assets/a-bit-about-the-past/workflow-backstage.jpg)
-Was fortunate enough to have such a nice studio that we could use almost anytime we needed.
-It's always nice to have some friends whom will help you with filming, acting + etc.
+Was fortunate enough to have a very nice studio at the university that we could use almost anytime we needed.
+It's also very nice to have some friends whom will help you out with filming, acting + etc.
 ![Workspace](/assets/a-bit-about-the-past/workspace.jpg)
-Workspace at the University was something like this.
+Workspace at the university was something like this.
 Yup that's a [PowerBookG4](http://apple-history.com/compare/pg4_15167/mbp_15_mid_12) :)

 <hr>
 ## Modeling